Ggross98/Unity-RhythmLane/README.md

 This part of content is from [setchi](https://github.com/setchi/NoteEditor).
 Thanks a lot for this great work!
 The editor supports:
 * Load .wav music files
-* Edit on 2-5 tracks with 2 types of notes (normal and holding note)
+* Edit on 2-5 tracks with 2 types of notes (click and holding)
-* Set the beats and offset
+* Set the bpm and offset
 * Save the sheet as .json file
 ![Editor](screenshots/editor.png)